oresults/docs/docs/devices/bluebox-mobile.md

 Click on the name of your Bluebox Mobile device to change its name.
 :::

-### Download and install the app
+### Install the app

-The latest version of Bluebox Mobile app can be found under the Devices tab in the OResults admin section.
+The latest version of the Bluebox Mobile app can be found in the [Google Play Store](https://play.google.com/store/apps/details?id=eu.oresults.bluebox).

-Install the app using the downloaded installation file.
-You may need to allow installation from unknown sources.

 ### Set up the app